turboMaCk/glue/README.md

 **The most important type that TEA is built around is `( Model, Cmd Msg )`.
 All we're missing is just a tiny abstraction that will make working with this pair easier.
 This is really the core idea of the whole `Glue` package.**

-To simplify glueing things together, the `Gue` type is introduced by this package.
+To simplify glueing of things together, the `Gue` type is introduced by this package.
 This is simply just a name-space for pure functions that defines interface between modules to which you can then refer by single name.
 Other functions within the `Glue` package use the `Glue.Glue` type as proxy to access these functions.